 From career breakthroughs to professional milestones, explore how Dave Schools made an impact.

 David Allen Schools, known as Dave Schools, is a bass player and a founding member of the band Widespread Panic.
-Beyond performing, he is a record producer, songwriter, and journalist, contributing to several music magazines.
-He currently resides in Sonoma County, California with his dogs and enjoys gardening during his time off tour.
+Beyond performing, he is also involved in music production and songwriting.
+Additionally, he has written articles for various music magazines, showcasing his journalism skills.
+He resides in Sonoma County, California, enjoying gardening when not touring with his band.

-In 1992, Widespread Panic's lineup was solidified with the addition of keyboardist John "JoJo" Hermann.
+In 1992, the Widespread Panic lineup was solidified with the addition of keyboardist John "JoJo" Hermann.

-In 1995, Brute, a side project featuring Vic Chesnutt and members of Widespread Panic including Dave Schools, formed and released the album "Nine High a Pallet" on Capricorn Records.
+In 1995, Brute, a side project featuring Vic Chesnutt and Widespread Panic members, released "Nine High a Pallet" on Capricorn Records.

 In 2001, Slang, an experimental project featuring Dave Schools and Layng Martine III, released its debut album, "The Bellwether Project".

-In 2004, Dave Schools toured twice with J Mascis + The Fog, a side project of Dinosaur Jr.'s guitarist/vocalist/leader J Mascis.
+In 2004, Dave Schools toured with J Mascis + The Fog, which is a side project of the Dinosaur Jr. guitarist/vocalist/leader J Mascis.

-In 2004, Slang released its second album, "More Talk About Last Night".
+In 2004, Slang released their second album, "More Talk About Last Night".

-In 2004, Stockholm Syndrome, a band born from the collaboration between Dave Schools and Jerry Joseph, released its debut album, "Holy Happy Hour".
+In 2004, Stockholm Syndrome, a band born from the relationship between Dave Schools and Jerry Joseph, released its debut album, "Holy Happy Hour".

-In 2005, Acetate, a band including Dave Schools, released its only album, "This Band Makes Me Feel".
+In 2005, Acetate released its only album, "This Band Makes Me Feel".

-In 2010, Dave Schools began recording with Grateful Dead drummer Mickey Hart in Hart's home studio, leading to the formation of the Mickey Hart Band.
+In 2010, Dave Schools began recording with Grateful Dead drummer Mickey Hart in Hart's home studio.

-In 2011, Dave Schools toured extensively as part of the Mickey Hart Band.
+Dave Schools toured extensively with the Mickey Hart Band throughout 2011.

 In 2013, Dave Schools and Todd Snider formed the supergroup Hard Working Americans at TRI Studios.

-On January 21, 2014, Hard Working Americans, a supergroup including Dave Schools, released their self-titled debut album on Three Tigers/Melvin Records.
+On January 21, 2014, the self-titled debut album by Hard Working Americans was released on Three Tigers/Melvin Records.

-As of May 2017, Widespread Panic holds the record for sold-out performances at Atlanta's Philips Arena with 20 shows.
+As of May 2017, Widespread Panic holds the record for sold out performances at Atlanta's Philips Arena with 20 sold out shows.

-As of June 29, 2025, Widespread Panic holds the record for sold-out performances at Colorado's Red Rocks Amphitheatre with 75 shows.
+As of June 29, 2025, Widespread Panic holds the record for sold-out performances at Red Rocks Amphitheatre in Colorado with 75 sold-out shows.

 Colorado a Mountain and Southwestern U S state is the...